Tron: Evolution: Plot

 Quorra wakes up and sees Anon fading under the Recognizer and watches him Derez in front of her.
 Alone in the middle of the wasteland, she collapses, expecting to run out of energy and Derez.
 Just when she thinks all hope is lost she opens her eyes and sees the creator of the Grid, Flynn, standing above her and he recharges her energy.
 Clu survives to rule an ISO-free Grid, and Flynn and Quorra are outcasts, with the latter reflecting on how both Flynn and Anon saved her.

 Development and release

 Downloadable content is available via digital download.
 A limited edition was available for Xbox 360 and PlayStation 3.
 It contains a Light Cycle collectible model by Sideshow Collectibles, a display case for the model, and the game.

 Soundtrack

-The music in the game was composed by Sascha Dikiciyan (aka Sonic Mayhem), Cris Velasco (of God of War) and Kevin Manthei.
-Two tracks come from the movie's original sound track: "Derezzed" and "The Grid", composed by Daft Punk.
+The music in the game was composed by Sascha Dikiciyan (aka Sonic Mayhem), Cris Velasco, and Kevin Manthei.
+Two tracks come from the film's soundtrack: "Derezzed" and "The Grid", composed by Daft Punk.

 Battle Grids

-The Wii/Nintendo DS version of Tron: Evolution.
+The Nintendo DS and Wii version of Tron: Evolution, entitled Tron Evolution: Battle Grids, was developed by n-Space, and features different gameplay than its counterpart.
+Battle Grids released simultaneously with its counterpart, and also received mixed critical reviews.